Saudi Arabia: Education

 Education is free at all levels, although higher education is restricted to citizens only.
 The school system is composed of elementary, intermediate, and secondary schools.
 Classes are segregated by sex.
-At the secondary level, students are able to choose from three types of schools: general education, vocational and technical, or religious.
+At the secondary level, students are able to choose from three types of schools: general education, vocational or technical, and religious.
 The rate of literacy is 99% among males and 96% among females in 2020.
 Youth literacy rose to approximately 99.5% for both sexes.